The Touch Board is a tool to make your projects interactive, responsive, smart or just fun

 The Touch Board is like a supercharged Arduino Leonardo.
 Program it just like an Arduino, use your existing code and your favourite shields, but don’t forget to check out our awesome libraries and support.

-No problem!
 We built the Touch Board with a LiPo battery charger.
 Connect your LiPo, put your project in a box and charge via USB.
 LEDs on the board indicate charging status and an ON/OFF switch means you won’t run down your battery when you’re taking a break.

 Arduino compatible (recognised as an Arduino Leonardo in IDE)